openmpf/openmpf.github.io/docs/docs/Workflow-Manager.md

 There are two different databases used by the WFM:

-1. A **MySQL database** stores persistent data about jobs.
+1. A **SQL database** stores persistent data about jobs.
 This data includes:
     * The job ID
     * The start and stop time of the job
     * The exit status of the job